Annie Lennox : 100 BEAUTIFUL SONGS

 Well as we know there was no single release for The Gift, so instead here we have a lovely Italian Bootleg CD from Annie’s 1992 Montreaux appearance.

-Latest news from THE WORLD OF
+Latest From THE WORLD OF

-eURYTHMICs, DAVE STEWART AND ANNIE LENNOX
+Eurythmics and DAVE STEWART AND ANNIE LENNOX